grouparoo/grouparoo/.github/pull_request_template.md

 ### Development

-- [ ] Application changes have been tested thoroughly
+- [ ] Application changes have been tested appropriately

-### Security
+### Impact

 - [ ] Code follows company security practices and guidelines
 - [ ] Security impact of change has been considered
-  > Potential security impact (if any):
+- [ ] Performance impact of change has been considered
+- [ ] Possible migration needs considered (model migrations, config migrations, etc.)

+Please explain any security, performance, migration, or other impacts if relevant:

+>

 ### Code review

 - [ ] Pull request has a descriptive title and context useful to a reviewer.
 Screenshots or screencasts are attached where applicable.
-- [ ] "Ready for review" label attached and reviewers assigned
-- [ ] Changes have been reviewed by at least one other contributor
+- [ ] Relevant tags have been added to the PR (bug, enhancement, internal, etc.)
-- [ ] Pull request linked to task tracker where applicable